 When comparing the AODs simulated by SALSA2.0 and M7, the largest differences between the model versions occur in regions where SALSA2.0 also differs most significantly from the observation, i.e. deserts, southeast Asia and regions affected by biomass burning.
 The differences in southeast Asia and biomass burning regions are mainly caused by the different microphysics schemes as in these region, the size distribution is heavily modified by the condensation of sulfuric acid on aerosol.
+The methods for solving gas-to-particle partioning in M7 and SALSA2.0 are different.
+In M7, the method presented by Kokkola et al. (2009) is used while SALSA2.0 uses the method presented by Jacobson (2005).
 In addition, the choice of chemical compounds that are taken into account in different size classes and modes cause differences between SALSA2.0 and M7.
-In M7, the insoluble accumulation and coarse modes do not include organic compounds while in

-30 SALSA2.0, organic compounds are included in all size classes.
-This results in different the composition size distributions of organics in the two model configburations.
+In M7, the insoluble accumulation and coarse modes do not include organic compounds while in SALSA2.0, organic compounds are included in all size classes.
+This results in different the composition size distributions of organics in the two model configurations.

 The evaluation of aerosol mass concentrations against surface measurements showed that simulated SU mass concentration on average exceeds the observed SU mass while OA and BC are slightly underestimated.
 This holds for both EMEP and IMPROVE stations.
 Simulated DU and SS were underestimated in the majority of stations.
-Especially, the simulated SS was uration is biased low, a conclusion also supported by low AOD over the oceans.
+Especially, the simulated SS was significantly underestimated indicating that the Long et al. (2011) emission parameterization used in the SALSA2.0 configuration is biased low, a conclusion also supported by low AOD over the oceans.
 In the comparison between the SALSA2.0 simulated vertical profiles of SU and OA mass concentrations were in fairly good agreement with those measured in aircraft campaigns.
 However, the vertical profiles of BC mass concentrations in the SALSA2.0 simulations and aircraft measurements had large discrepancies especially in the Arctic with differences of more than one order of magnitude.